Massachusetts artists, creatives, culture bearers, cultural organizers, and community-based collaborators:

 Grantees will have six months from the beginning of the grant to do the work of collective imagination.

 Reminder: Collective Imagination for Spatial Justice grants are taxable income to individual recipients and reportable to the IRS.
-Grantees will receive a 1099 from NEFA if total payments exceed the minimum requirements set by the IRS within a calendar year.
-(Currently, the minimum requirement is $600.)
+All grantees will receive a 1099 from NEFA.

 A complete grantee report is due 40 days after the imagination journey is completed.
 Grantees who do not submit a complete grantee report on time will not be eligible for Collective Imagination for Spatial Justice OR Public Art for Spatial Justice grants.